Achievable logoAchievable logo

 Feedback

-Prescription intake is one of the responsibilities of the pharmacy technician.
-When the pharmacy receives a prescription, it is tracked using prescription origin codes (POC).
+Prescription intake is one of the pharmacy technician’s responsibilities.
+When the pharmacy receives a prescription, it’s tracked using prescription origin codes (POC).
 The prescription origin codes are as follows:

 Pharmacy prescription origin codes (POC)